-Employees applying for EPF withdrawal online also have to furnish information on the date of leaving service.
+Employees applying for the withdrawal also have to furnish information on the date of leaving service.
 PAN is only required if an employee’s term of service in an organisation exceeds 5 years.

-EPFO stipulates that individuals should possess vital documents before applying for EPF withdrawal online.
-Employees should arrange 2 revenue stamps, valid bank account statement, Aadhaar Card, PAN Card, Voter ID Card and a cancelled blank cheque.
+EPFO stipulates that individuals should possess vital documents before applying online for EPF withdrawal.
+Employees should arrange 2 revenue stamps, a valid bank account statement, Aadhaar Card, PAN Card, Voter ID Card and a cancelled blank cheque.

 The amount withdrawn from an employee’s EPF account is liable for a percentage of tax deduction depending upon the tenure of service of such employee with an employer during the time of such withdrawal.
-In case an individual is availing withdrawal facilities without completing 5 years of employment with a particular organisation, he/she has to pay a Tax Deducted at Source (TDS) of 10% if PAN is furnished during EPF withdrawal online.
+In case an individual is availing withdrawal facilities without completing 5 years of employment with a particular organisation, he/she has to pay a Tax Deducted at Source (TDS) of 10% if PAN is furnished during the PF withdrawal process.

 In the absence of PAN, the individual is liable to a TDS of 34.6% on the amount withdrawn.
 Individuals with less than Rs.
 50,000 in their EPF accounts at the time of withdrawal are exempted from TDS liabilities.

-- Can employees withdraw full PF amount before they retire?
+Ques.
+Can employees withdraw the full PF amount before they retire?